mjtkeijsers/HomeAutomate/README.md

 -live gas (refresh 5 min)

--live a NEST thermostat reading of setpoint and temperature

 -daily elektra ('today' as live)

 -daily gas ('today' as live)

 -OPTIONAL, Readout of setpoint and measured temperature NEST thermostat

 -OPTIONAL, The temperature outside.
 Do note that the location where to obtain temperature in Outsideweather.py needs to be updated to your location.
+You can do this by putting a file name LocationConfig.txt in the users home directory with a value for longtitude and lattitude (as per demo file LocationConfig.txt)

 -daily electra lowest value (what is 'leaking' all day, fridge, waterpump in pond etc)